apache/openwhisk/docs/actions.md

 Actions can be explicitly invoked, or run in response to an event.
 In either case, each run of an action results in an activation record that is identified by a unique activation ID.
 The input to an action and the result of an action are a dictionary of key-value pairs, where the key is a string and the value a valid JSON value.
 Actions can also be composed of calls to other actions or a defined sequence of actions.

+## Prerequisites

+You will need to use OpenWhisk CLI.
+Find out how to use it from with a VM installation [here](https://github.com/apache/incubator-openwhisk/blob/master/tools/vagrant/README.md#using-cli-from-outside-the-vm), or download binaries for your platform [here](https://github.com/apache/incubator-openwhisk-cli/releases).

 Learn how to create, invoke, and debug actions in your preferred development environment:

 * [JavaScript](#creating-and-invoking-javascript-actions)